Ilango Mutharaiyar: Temples

 Narthamalai is 35 km from Trichy on the Pudukkottai - Trichy Highway.
 There can be seen one of the oldest rock-cut temples built by Ilango Mutharaiyar, which was later rebuilt by Vijayalaya Chola, known as Vijayalaya Choleeswaram.
 The temple is dedicated to Shiva.
 There are also two rock-cut caves, one of which has 12 life-size sculptures of Vishnu.
 The temple is maintained and administered by the Archaeological Survey of India as a protected monument.

+Original history therinthal sollavum...
+Thalmai udan ketu kolgiren.
+As a historian ah solren after seeing this website mana aluthin karathinal valkaiye veruthuviten.

 Keezhathaniyam temple

 Mutharaiyar was responsible for the construction of a temple at Keezhathaniyam, about 29 km from Pudukkottai.
 Known as Uthamadhaneeswarar, it is dedicated to Shiva.